First-Time Buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-Without a reasonable FICO score, buying a house is harder and, you could find yourself renting longer than you expected in Park City until your FICO score is acceptable.
+In reality, the home buying process begins and ends with your finances.
+Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to reinforce it, you could find yourself renting longer than you expected in Park City until you raise your score.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people usually have a score of 600, but scores are tiered from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the pieces in calculating your FICO score include:
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a loan.
+Some of the factors in deciding your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a stronger FICO score.